 And you can read up on the documentation over here:

 So what does this mean for Lesson?

-Well, you can now create branching question paths within a Quiz (and as always, it pays to plan them ahead before jumping in and building) – but Lesson still has a place.
+Well, you can now create branching question paths within a Quiz.
+As always, it pays to plan them ahead before jumping in and building – but Lesson still has a place.
 Students cannot choose their own path through a quiz, but you can allow them to pick their own way through a Lesson.

-Using a Description question type in Quiz, you could provide students with information, followed by review questions, followed by challenge or remedial questions depending on student answers to conditional questions.
+Using a Description question type in Quiz, you could provide students with information, followed by review questions.
+You can then follow with a challenge or remedial questions depending on student answers to conditional questions.

-Compare this to Lesson, where you would use Content pages for the information, followed by either Question pages, or more Content pages that allow the student to pick their own direction.
+Compare this to Lesson, where you would use Content pages for the information.
+Then followed by either Question pages, or more Content pages that allow the student to pick their own direction.

 I suspect the biggest impact will come from what you’re trying to achieve.
 If your purpose is to facilitate more self-directed learning, Lesson is still an excellent tool, although its question types are more basic than those in Quiz (especially as of Moodle 3.0).
 If you want to provide more directed learning experiences for your students, Conditional Quiz Questions allow you to do so.
 Especially for formative or practice assessments, conditional questions allow you to adjust for common content misconceptions as your student progresses, rather than delaying feedback and appropriate practice opportunities.
 And given the sheer variety of question types now available in Quiz, there is a lot more diversity you can offer your students for practice questions compared to Lesson.

 This is an excellent upgrade to Quiz, an already powerful activity in Moodle – so go explore it!
 And if you’re looking for more support in how to use this effectively in your own courses, get in touch with us!